atcs-wang/inventory-webapp-04-connecting-layers-templates-read/README.md

 #### (4.2.2.3) Send a 404 when assignment not found.

 If you try a URL like `localhost:3000/assignments/BADID`, you'll see a blank page.
-Since no assignment with `id = BADID` exists, the query's `results` are an empty array, and `results[0]` is undefined.
+Since no assignment with `assignmentId = BADID` exists, the query's `results` are an empty array, and `results[0]` is undefined.
 This isn't a database error (the query still executed correctly) so a `500` status code is inappropriate, but since the data being requested wasn't found, a status code of `404 Not Found` should be sent along with a more informative message.

 Update the query callback code with a new "else if" clause:
 ```js